This is a sample itinerary. Work with one of our expert Adventure Specialists to craft the Yellowstone adventure that's perfect for your family.

 Day 5: Yellowstone Lake

 We visit Yellowstone’s most inspiring vista today, the Grand Canyon of the Yellowstone, and the Upper and Lower falls.
-In Hayden Valley, a favored grazing area for large herds of bison and elk, we may also spot coyotes and bald eagles, and there’s always a chance to see bears.
-After checking in at Lake Village, we can take a short hike along the shores of Yellowstone Lake to skip stones and watch the sunset.
+In Hayden Valley, a favored grazing area for large herds of bison and elk, you may also spot coyotes and bald eagles, and there’s always a chance to see bears.
+After checking in at Lake Village, take a short hike along the shores of Yellowstone Lake to skip stones and watch the sunset.

 Day 6: Grand Tetons / Jackson